- Undergoing NMFS Review

 In April 2016, the Council took final action on a package of recommendations related to the monitoring of vessel movements.
 The package includes:

-- providing fishermen a choice between increasing their vessel’s satellite vessel monitoring system (VMS) ping rate, using electronic discard monitoring in conjunction with their VMS unit, or the use of an enhanced VMS unit that includes a data logger;
+- providing fishermen a choice between increasing their vessel’s satellite vessel monitoring system (VMS) ping rate, using electronic discard monitoring in conjunction with their VMS unit;

 - allowing vessels declared into the whiting mothership fishery to change their declaration at-sea in order to switch into the shorebased individual fishing quota (IFQ) fishery without first returning to shore;

-- adding a provision to allow a vessel on a trawl sector IFQ trip to move pot gear across management lines without returning it to shore.
+- adding a provision to allow a vessel on a trawl sector IFQ trip to move pot gear across management lines without returning it to shore; and